Jeryi-Sun/LLM-and-Law/README.md

 [9]  A Legal Framework for Natural Language Processing Model Training in Portugal [paper](http://arxiv.org/pdf/2405.00536v1)

+[10] LegalBench-RAG: A Benchmark for Retrieval-Augmented Generation in the Legal Domain [paper](https://arxiv.org/abs/2408.10343)

 ## Data Resources for Large Language Models in Law

 [1] CAIL2018: A Large-Scale Legal Dataset for Judgment Prediction